ThomasGus/uw-cybersec-huskey-manager/README.md

 	**iPhone:** Go to Settings > Wi-Fi
 Tap the ⓘ icon of the connected Wi-Fi network
-Scroll down for the IP Address
+Scroll down to IPV4 Address for the IP Address.
+Write down the address.

 	**Android:** Go to Settings > Network & Internet > Wi-Fi Tap the connected network